What remains, after the act

 Not portraits.
 Not figures.
 Evidence.

-In our laboratory, each RELIC is conceived as an autonomous object, not as a traditional narrative representation.
+In our laboratory, every RELIC is conceived as an autonomous object, not as a traditional narrative representation.

 We are not interested in the origin of the myth.